This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a medium-sized bowl, whisk together the flour, baking powder, and salt.
-If you're using butter, add it at this stage and work it into the flour with your fingers until the mixture takes on a wet sand-like texture.
+- Mix Dry Ingredients: In a medium bowl, whisk together the flour, baking powder, and salt.
+If using butter, work it into the flour with your fingers until the mixture resembles wet sand.

-- Pour in the hot water.
-If you're using vegetable oil instead of butter, add it now.
+- Add Liquids: Pour in the hot water.
+If using vegetable oil, add it now.

-- Use a fork to stir the mixture, combining the wet and dry ingredients until a dough forms.
+- Combine Dough: Stir with a fork until the wet and dry ingredients come together into a dough.

-- Split the dough into 4 or 5 equal portions and shape each into a round ball.
+- Portion Dough: Divide the dough into 4 or 5 equal pieces and roll each into a ball.

-- Place a cast-iron or non-stick skillet on the stove and heat it over medium heat.
+- Heat Skillet: Preheat a cast-iron or non-stick skillet over medium heat.

-- Turn the tortilla over and cook until the second side also develops golden-brown spots.
-Once done, move the tortilla to a plate and cover it with a clean dish towel to retain warmth.
-Continue this process with the remaining dough balls.
+- Flip and Finish: Flip the tortilla and cook the other side until golden-brown spots appear.
+Transfer to a plate and cover with a clean dish towel to keep warm.
+Repeat with the remaining dough balls.

 Notes

-- Fat Options: While traditional tortillas often use lard, this recipe is versatile enough to work well with butter, oil, or lard.
-Add oil in the step where you mix in the water, and for lard or butter, incorporate it with the dry ingredients.
+- Fat Options: This recipe works with butter, oil, or lard.
+Add oil with the water, and for butter or lard, mix it into the dry ingredients.

 Nutrition